 By Nilova Roy Chaudhury

-(The author is a veteran journalist and writer on strategic affairs.
-Comments and suggestions on this article can be sent to email@example.com)
+(Comments and suggestions on this article can be sent on: email@example.com)